-7.1 DUE PROCESS (ss.
-409.285 & 445.024(6), F.S.)
+7.1 DUE PROCESS (sections 409.285, 445.024(6), F.S.)

-The Workforce Innovation Act provides for applicant/participant protections against erroneous and arbitrary decision-making through opportunities for hearings and appeals in accordance with s.
-409.285, F.S.
+WIOA provides for applicant/participant protections against erroneous and arbitrary decision-making through opportunities for hearings and appeals in accordance with section 409.285, F.S.
 Participants are subject to the same health, safety, and nondiscrimination standards established under federal, state, or local laws that otherwise apply to other individuals engaged in similar activities who are not participants in the WT.
-The act also provides DCF with administrative rulemaking authority and directs DCF to adopt such administrative rules to ensure participant protection and due process in accordance with s.
-414.45, F.S.
-The Florida Department of Children and Families does not discriminate against any person on the basis of race, color, national origin, disability, sex, or age in admission, treatment, or participation in its programs, services and activities, or in employment.
+The act also provides the Department with administrative rulemaking authority and directs the Department to adopt such administrative rules to ensure participant protection and due process in accordance with section 414.45, F.S.
+The Florida Department of Children and Families does not discriminate against any person based on race, color, national origin, disability, sex, or age in admission, treatment, or participation in its programs, services and activities, or in employment.